skranz/modify/README.md

 **Author: Sebastian Kranz, Ulm University**

-Description: modify is essentially just a wrapper for data.table syntax but can be used for other data containers.
+Fast modification of data.frames and data.tables by reference; `modify` is essentially just a wrapper for data.table syntax but can be used for other data containers like data frames.
 It is thought as an addition to dplyr functions.
-While the functionality can be replicated by mutate, modify can be much faster and more concise if only values for selected rows shall be modified.
+While the functionality can be replicated by `mutate`, `modify` can be much faster and more concise if only values for selected rows shall be modified (see benchmark example below).

 ## 1. Installation